vraja2/uiuc-wmt15/README.md

 ```

 - Used Europarl parallel corpus and additional news data
-- Tested on News test 2013
+- data on Common Crawl corpus and News Commentary v10.

 ```
 test: 19.83 (0.982) BLEU-c ; 20.69 (0.982) BLEU